How to Use T-Cut and When Not to

 Which T-Cut to use?

-A version made especially for black cars, and darker paintwork.
+A version made especially for black cars, to rejuvenate darker paintwork.

 Designed specifically to restore the colour and lustre of metallic and pearlescent car paintwork.

 Removes scratches, scuffs and blemishes whilst adding colour.
-Suitable for red, white, blue or silver car paint.
+Available in a range of colours for popular car shades.

-Used to give a glossy finish to your paintwork.
+Used after the above treatments to finish off and to give a glossy finish to your paintwork.

 The ChipsAway Way